If you’re experiencing stress or anxiety as a result of the pandemic, you’re not alone.

 - UCLA Mindful (app)

 Practice mindfulness with this free app.
 This can lessen feelings of stress, and support your mental and physical health.

 Take charge of anxiety with resources on this free app.

 Help for parents and kids

 Parents and families are facing a lot during this pandemic.
 Working moms and dads must now be workers, parents, child counselors, and teachers all at once.
-And some parents also face new work environments, job loss, and interpersonal violence.
+Some parents also face new work environments, job loss, and interpersonal violence.

-But there are tools that can help.
-Mental health professionals, researchers, and the California Surgeon General recommend the following resources.
-Check out these tools to help parents and children cope with stress in a positive way.
+There are tools that can help parents and kids.
+Mental health professionals, researchers, and the California Surgeon General recommend these resources.